 As a family owned operation, the Fishers ensure above all else that the pigs’ quality of care is never compromised.
 In fact, during the tour, Paul showed off his latest project: building a large 2-story stable specifically for his pigs, to provide them with additional shelter and comfort.

-There is a long list of preferred qualities that Chef Ian and Chef Doug look for when choosing farms to partner with - one of the most important being the standard of care provided to the animals.
+There is a long list of preferred qualities that Chef Doug looks for when choosing farms to partner with - one of the most important being the standard of care provided to the animals.
 After chatting with the Fisher family and meeting their happy, healthy pigs, it was an easy decision to make to partner with Rusty Wheel Farm.

 Learn more about Rusty Wheel Farm here: http://rustywheelfarm.com/